 This document discusses de minimis impact determinations under Section 4(f).
-Section 6009(a) of Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users Extensions Acts amended Section 4(f) legislation at 23 United States Code 138 and 49 United States Code 303 to simplify the processing and approval of projects that have only de minimis impacts on lands protected by Section 4(f).
-This amendment provides that once the U.S. Department of Transportation determines that a transportation use of Section 4(f) property, after consideration of any impact avoidance, minimization, and mitigation or enhancement measures, results in a de minimis impact on that property, an analysis of avoidance alternatives is not required and the Section 4(f) evaluation process is complete.
-Federal Highway Administration's final rule on Section 4(f) de minimis findings is codified in 23 Code of Federal Regulations 774.3 and Code of Federal Regulations 774.17.
+Section 6009(a) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users Extensions Acts amended Section 4(f) legislation at 23 U.S. Code 138 and 49 U.S. Code 303 to simplify the processing and approval of projects that have only de minimis impacts on lands protected by Section 4(f).
+This amendment provides that once the U.S. Department of Transportation determines that a transportation use of a Section 4(f) property, after consideration of any impact avoidance, minimization, and mitigation or enhancement measures, results in a de minimis impact on that property, an analysis of avoidance alternatives is not required, and the Section 4(f) evaluation process is complete.
+The Federal Highway Administration's final rule on Section 4(f) de minimis findings is codified in 23 Code of Federal Regulations 774.3 and Code of Federal Regulations 774.17.

-Responsibility for compliance with Section 4(f) has been assigned to the Department pursuant to 23 United States Code 326 and 327, including de minimis impact determinations, as well as coordination with those agencies that have jurisdiction over a Section 4(f) resource that may be affected by a project action.
+Responsibility for compliance with Section 4(f) has been assigned to the Department (Caltrans) pursuant to 23 U.S. Code 326 and 327, including de minimis impact determinations, as well as coordination with those agencies that have jurisdiction over a Section 4(f) resource that may be affected by a project action.

-1.0 Background
+B-1 Background